catgofire/persist-js/README.md

    * ie:            Internet Explorer userdata behaviors.
    * cookie:        Cookie-based persistent storage.

-Each backend is wrapped by PersistJS and exploses the exact same interface, which means you don't have to know or care which backend is being used.
+Each backend is wrapped by PersistJS and exposes the exact same interface, which means you don't have to know or care which backend is being used.
 The next section explains how to use the PersistJS API.